 Thickness variations of correlated units will be used to estimate run-out distances, successive eruption volumes and related areas of subsidence.

 Training and Skills

-CENTA students will benefit from 45 days training throughout their PhD including a 10 day placement.
-In the first year, students will receive training as a single cohort on environmental science, research methods and core skills.
-Throughout the PhD, training will progress from core skills sets to master classes specific to the student's projects and themes.
+CENTA students benefit from 45 days training throughout their PhD including a 10 day placement.
+In the first year, you are trained as a single cohort on environmental science, research methods and core skills.
+During the PhD, training will progress from core skills sets to master classes specific to CENTA research themes.